 In connection with the Company's interest rate risk management strategy, the Company economically hedges a portion of its interest rate risk by entering into derivative financial instrument contracts in the form of interest rate swaps.
 The Company's swaps are used to lock in a fixed rate related to a portion of its current and anticipated payments on its repurchase agreements.
 The Company typically agrees to pay a fixed rate of interest ("pay rate") in exchange for the right to receive a floating rate of interest ("receive rate") over a specified period of time.
-In addition to interest rate swaps, the Company has purchased mortgage options and Treasury futures.
-Mortgage options give the Company the right, but not the obligation, to buy or sell mortgage backed securities at a future date for a fixed price.
-Treasury futures are derivatives which track the prices of specific Treasury securities and are traded on an active exchange.
-It is generally the Company's policy to close out any Treasury futures positions prior to taking delivery of the underlying security.
-The Company has entered into derivative contracts to lock in prices on the purchase or sale of Agency RMBS to hedge changes in interest rates on its existing portfolio or to enhance investment returns.

-The use of derivatives creates exposure to credit risk relating to potential losses that could be recognized if the counterparties to these instruments fail to perform their obligations under the contracts.
-In the event of a default by the counterparty, the Company could have difficulty obtaining its RMBS or cash pledged as collateral for these derivative instruments.
+These derivative financial instrument contracts are not designated as hedges for GAAP.
+The use of interest rate swaps creates exposure to credit risk relating to potential losses that could be recognized if the counterparties to these instruments fail to perform their obligations under the contracts.
+In the event of a default by the counterparty, the Company could have difficulty obtaining its RMBS pledged as collateral for swaps.
 The Company periodically monitors the credit of its counterparties to determine if it is exposed to counterparty credit risk.
 See Note 14 for further discussion of counterparty credit risk.

-The table below summarizes the location and fair value of the derivatives reported in the Consolidated Statements of Financial Condition after counterparty netting and posting of cash collateral as of September 30, 2013 and December 31, 2012.
+The table below summarizes the location and fair value of interest rate swaps reported in the Consolidated Statements of Financial Condition as of March 31, 2013 and December 31, 2012.